UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 </a>
 ```

-This uses the prefered type ID for researchers, an ORCiD to unambiguously
+This uses the preferred type ID for researchers, an ORCID, to unambiguously
 identify an author.
 However, it does not provide very much information about the
-author in the DataCrate so it is recommended to have an entry for each person
+author in the DataCrate so CATALOG.HTML SHOULD have an entry for each person who
-who contributed to the data or publications mentioned in the crate, and for the
+contributed to the data or publications mentioned in the crate, and for the the
-the organisations concerned.
-Creators SHOULD represented as entities in their
+organizations concerned.
+Creators SHOULD be represented by DataCrate
-own right, so that author details are kept in one place.
+Microdocuments with two types: schema:CreativeWork and schema:Person.

 ### Organizations

-Organisations SHOULD be represented as entities.
+Organisations SHOULD be represented by DataCrate Microdocuments with two types:
+schema:CreativeWork and schema:Organization.
 For example:

 ```
 <div typeof='http://schema.org/Dataset' about='./data'>